-Provide a description of the progress or final results of any CPRIT-funded projects of the PD or Co-PD, except for the initial funded project that is the basis for this CCE application, regardless of their connection to this application.
-Progress for the initial project will be detailed in the Goals and Objectives template form (see Section 4.2.2) and need not be repeated here.
-Applications that are missing this document and have a PD and/or Co-PD with previous or current CPRIT funds will be administratively withdrawn prior to peer review.
+Provide a description of the progress or final results of all CPRIT-funded projects of the PD or Co-PD, regardless of their connection to this application.
+Indicate how the current application builds on the previous work or addresses new areas of cancer prevention and control services.
+Applications that are missing this document and for which CPRIT records show a PD and/or Co-PD with previous or current CPRIT funds will be administratively withdrawn.